-- + The Mbox Player software will be stored in the /Applications/Mbox Player folder. - + Utility applications and scripts will be stored in the /Applications/Mbox v4 Utilities folder. - + Additional data files may be stored in the /Library/Application Support/Mbox folder and its sub-folders.
+- + The Mbox Player software will be stored in the /Applications/Mbox Player folder. - + Utility applications and scripts will be stored in the /Applications/Mbox v4 Utilities folder. - + Support and preference files will be placed into the ~/Library/Application Support and ~/Library/Preferences folders.

 Content for Mbox Player can be stored anywhere on the computer.
 However, for organizational purposes it may be best to put all content into one location.
-For best results, this location should be on a fast internal drive.
+For best results, this location should be on a fast drive (SSD or flash).